sparc-logo

 Real change doesn't happen in isolation—it happens when we come together.
 We build movements by connecting indigenous women, youth, community leaders, and allies who share our commitment to justice and dignity.
 Together, we're stronger.
 Together, we're unstoppable.

-Everyone deserves a space where they can speak freely, learn without judgment, and heal without shame.
-Our workshops, trainings, and feminist circles are designed with care— spaces where people can share their stories, ask hard questions, and discover new ways of seeing the world through a feminist and indigenous lens
+Everyone deserves a space where they can speak freely, learn without guilt, and heal without shame.
+Our workshops, trainings, and feminist circles are designed with care, where people can share their stories, ask hard questions, and discover new ways of seeing the world through an indigenous feminist lens.

 Busting Myths & Misinformation